kajoshua/kajoshua.github.io/_posts/2022-9-13-Interesting-Questions.md

 title: Interesting Questions
 ---

 A small collection of interesting (boundary breaker) questions you can ask people instead of making small talk with "What do you do for a living?"
-This list is motivated, in part, by [this lecture](https://www.youtube.com/watch?v=3ex3TPdsBsY){:target="_blank"} by David Goodhart.
+This list is motivated, in part, by [this lecture](https://www.youtube.com/watch?v=3ex3TPdsBsY){:target="_blank"} by David Goodhart (Big Think, 2017).
 Enjoy!

 * Who are you?
 * What is a conversation that you would like to have with someone, but haven't found the right moment yet?
 * Do you feel social pressure to [wear socks], or do you like them?
 * What did you do last [Tuesday at 3pm]?
 * What's your third favorite [place to visit]?
-  *(Source: Jessie Finocchiaro)
+  * (Source: Jessie Finocchiaro)
 * Song recommendation?
   * (Source: Anonymous I met at [CincyHop, 2022](https://cincyhop.org/wp/){:target="_blank"})
 * What do you think about when your mind wanders?